-Second, CBO enforces strict rules to prevent its employees from having financial conflicts of interest and to limit its employees’ political activities.
+CBO takes many steps to ensure that its work remains objective, impartial, and nonpartisan, and it enforces strict rules that prevent employees from having financial conflicts of interest and that limit their political activities.